Transformative Climate Action using Participatory data driven decision making platforms (T-CAP)

 State of implementation/results

-- The study of literature and the review of best practices globally highlight the limited focus of climate action primarily on mitigation strategies and not sufficiently on adaptation.
-Further, digital means have been used mainly to sensitise the community and for data collection & analysis.
+- Literature study and review of best practices globally highlight the limited focus of climate action primarily on mitigation strategies and not sufficiently on adaptation.
+Digital means were used to sensitise the community and for data collection & analysis.
 This highlights the opportunity to leverage digitalization for participatory climate action planning and implementation.

-- Towards this objective, needs assessment and impact chain analysis have helped derive use cases to be piloted in the Urban Living Lab.
+- Towards this objective, needs assessment and impact chain analysis have helped derive use cases to be piloted in the Urban Living Lab (ULL).
 These will be further filtered based on the scope for digitalisation, feasibility and contextual relevance.

-- The project team organized a two-day workshop in May 2023, in New Delhi.
-The primary goal was to facilitate a dialogue on participatory climate actions within urban discourse, with the aim of promoting better-informed and resilient cities.
-The event brought together city officials, advocacy groups, institutions, start-ups, and Integrated Command and Control Center (ICCC) solution providers, emphasizing the need for an integrated approach to build inclusive and resilient cities.
+- The project team organized a two-day workshop in 05/23, in New Delhi.
+Primary goal was facilitation of a dialogue on participatory climate action within urban discourse; aim of promoting better-informed, resilient cities.
+Event brought together city officials, advocacy groups, institutions, start-ups, and ICCC solution providers.
 Interactive sessions, panel discussions and expert presentations offered opportunities for cross-learnings.
-Senior officials from ten Indian cities demonstrated a strong commitment to the project's outcomes, emphasizing the importance of city engagement in achieving the objectives.
+Senior officials from 10 Indian cities demonstrated a strong commitment to the project's outcomes.

-- The ‘Visakhapatnam Urban Living Lab’ was launched on 17th May 2023 in the presence of the Mayor of Visakhapatnam and Commissioner of Greater Visakhapatnam Municipal Corporation.
+- ‘Visakhapatnam Urban Living Lab’ was launched on 17 May 2023 in the presence of the Mayor of Visakhapatnam and Commissioner of Greater Visakhapatnam Municipal Corporation.

-- Two capacity building workshops were conducted to discuss mapping as a data collection tool.
-Urban Flooding was the first use case selected for pilot testing in the Urban Lab.
+- Two capacity building workshops about mapping as a data collection tool were conducted.
+Urban Flooding was the first use case selected for pilot testing in the ULL.
 Activities and training included mapping, cartography, exposure and vulnerability analysis.

-- Further, the Urban Lab conducted a two-day event with women from marginalized communities to explore participatory methods to effectively engage civil society stakeholders and assist them in taking part in informed decision-making.
+- ULL conducted a two-day event with women from marginalized communities to explore participatory methods to engage civil society stakeholders and assist them in taking part in informed decision-making.

-- An online survey has been launched on participatory climate action to gather perspectives on what local climate actions should include and how collective climate resilience can be mobilized in Indian cities.
-A National level round table conference is planned for October 2024 in New Delhi, where the insights from this survey and entry points for institutionalization of participatory climate action in Indian cities will be discussed.
+- Launch of an online survey on participatory climate action to gather perspectives on what local climate actions should include and how collective climate resilience can be mobilized in Indian cities.
+National level conference in 10/24 in New Delhi, where the insights from this survey and entry points for institutionalization of participatory climate action were discussed.

 Latest Update: